xicu/slotemextremus/README.md

 ### Your AI agent is more narrow-minded than you wish

 See all the unneeded? work on the motion detection and tracking in the lap detector component for more details.
+I think that this problem is related to the previous one: they get some kind of momentum based on your previous prompts, so you implicitely make them follow your lead, at least partially.

 ### Your AI agent will hide critical aspects of the solutions